 - Cross the bridge towards the Königstein Fortress is an absolute can’t miss

 Last but not least, Lauterbrunnen is a Europan city you must have on your list of visits.
 In true Switzerland form, Lauterbrunnen features breathtaking mountain views.
 From waterfalls, rivers, the Alps, and lush green valleys, you can’t go wrong when visiting this destination.
 Located just an hour from the capital, Bern, you can dip away from the bustling city life that can come with beautiful destinations like Switzerland and really feel like a local in a small, breathtaking village.

 Taking a natural route to this European city visit, your first step towards seeing all 72 waterfalls is Staubbach Falls located just at the end of the main street.
 The three most well-known mountains in the area, the Eiger, Monch, and Jungfrau can be seen from the main street as well here.

-Needless to say we held the best for last.
-Anywhere you choose to pose in this natural getaway is sure make you everyone’s travel inspiration but here are three of our favorites:
+Needless to say, we held the best for last.
+Anywhere you choose to pose in this natural getaway is sure to make you everyone’s travel inspiration but here are three of our favorites:

 - A summary photo in the Staubbach Falls

 - The top of any of their Alps hiking views is a must

 - Sipping wine from your BnB while taking the views and truly capturing your vacation relaxation